-Starwood Hotels & Resorts Worldwide Inc. (HOT) is leading a $350 million plan to renovate Sheraton hotels, its largest brand, in cities from New York to Beijing in a bid to lure more travelers seeking high-end lodging.
+Starwood Hotels & Resorts Worldwide Inc. (HOT:US) is leading a $350 million plan to renovate Sheraton hotels, its largest brand, in cities from New York to Beijing in a bid to lure more travelers seeking high-end lodging.

 The work includes the $160 million makeover of the Sheraton New York Hotel & Towers, which involved room expansions and a new air-conditioning system and is the costliest remodel of an individual property, said Hoyt Harper, senior vice president at Starwood’s Sheraton unit.
 The remodel is scheduled for completion at the end of this month.
 As much as $60 million is being spent on the Great Wall Sheraton Hotel Beijing, and $30 million to $40 million will be used to renovate the Sheraton Rio Hotel & Resort, Harper said.